-The use of federal grant funds for purchasing prepaid store cards-i.e. retail/grocery stores, Amazon, iTunes, convenience stores, gas cards, etc. is not allowed under federal regulations.
-Because prepaid cards are considered "cash equivalents," their use cannot be controlled and their purchase does not meet the necessary and reasonable standard required by federal regulations.
-(2 CFR 200.403)
+The use of federal grant funds for purchasing prepaid store cards-i.e. retail/grocery stores, Amazon, I-Tunes, convenience stores, gas cards, etc. is not allowed under federal regulations.
+Because prepaid cards are considered "cash equivalents" their use cannot be controlled and their purchase does not meet the necessary and reasonable standard required by federal regulations.
+OMB Circular A-87 Appendix A, Part C, 1.a

-There are circumstances when, in the past, prepaid store cards have been incorrectly used to provide benefits for students, parents and teachers.
+There are circumstances when in the past, prepaid store cards have been used to provide benefits for students, parents, and teachers.
 In most cases, the use of the prepaid store card was meeting a real need that is programmatically approvable.
-Below is a list of examples of eligible program expenses:
+Below is a list of examples of eligible program expenses.

 - Providing educationally-related supplies for homeless students so that they can participate fully in an educationally experience.
-This may include such items as sports shoes, backpacks, winter coats, and school supplies. - Providing educationally-related supplies for migrant students. - Reimbursing parents for gas or mileage when attending a parent engagement activity if they are unable to attend without the assistance. - Purchasing minimal supplies for teachers or volunteers teaching a class an after-school or summer program.
+This may include such items as sports shoes, backpacks, winter coats, and school supplies. - Providing educationally-related supplies for migrant students. - Reimbursing parents for gas or mileage when attending a parent engagement activity if they are unable to attend without the assistance. - Purchasing minimal supplies for teachers or volunteers teaching a class an afterschool or summer program.

-This is not an exhaustive list.
-It is meant to provide examples of instances where the goals of the particular program are being met by an allowable expense but using a prepaid store card is not an allowable method to achieve the goal.
+This is not an exhaustive list but just meant to give you some instances where the goals of the particular program are being met by an allowable expense but using a prepaid store card is not an allowable method to achieve the goal.
+Remember that all expenses charged to federal dollars must be reasonable and necessary.

 There are a number of ways to achieve the programmatic needs and satisfy federal fiscal regulations simultaneously.
+Below are a few options: